-Paul Scraton takes a closer look at David Clay Large’s comprehensive history of the city…
+Paul Scraton reviews David Clay Large’s comprehensive history of the city…

 ‘What Potsdamer Platz resembles is an edge city; one of those private, development-driven urbanoid clusters that have sprouted up across the American landscape in recent years.
 It is reassuring that the new Potsdamer Platz is notably without nationalist expressions.
 The downside of this is that the place could be anywhere.
 Like other edge cities, it occupies a kind of nebulous international airport space.’
 (Herbert Muschamp, quoted in Berlin by David Clay Large, p.590)